mrmans0n/localio/README.md

 #### Supported platforms

 * `:android` for Android string.xml files.
 The `output_path` needed is the path for the `res` directory.
 * `:ios` for iOS Localizable.strings files.
 The `output_path` needed is base directory where `en.lproj/` and such would go.
-Also creates header file with objective-c macros.
+Also creates header file with Objective-C macros.
 * `:swift` for iOS Localizable.strings files.
 The `output_path` needed is base directory where `en.lproj/` and such would go.
-Also creates source file with swift constants.
+Also creates source file with Swift constants.
 * `:rails` for Rails YAML files.
 The `output_path` needed is your `config/locales` directory.
 * `:json` for an easy JSON format for localizables.
 The `output_path` is yours to decide :)
 * `:java_properties` for .properties files used mainly in Java.
 Files named language_(lang).properties will be generated in `output_path`'s root directory.